Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

 # Active Context

 ## Current Focus
+Fixed batch conversion image handling:
+- Fixed issue where images weren't included in batch conversion downloads
+- Modified _writeBatchResults to use ConversionResultManager for saving files with images
+- Added proper image handling in batch conversion process
+- Implemented fallback to content-only file writing when image handling fails
+- Added detailed logging for image handling in batch conversion

+Previous Focus:
 Enhanced batch conversion with improved temporary file handling and buffer conversion:
 - Fixed "Path does not exist or access denied" errors in temporary file cleanup
 - Fixed "Invalid PDF: Expected a buffer" and "Invalid PPTX: Expected a buffer" errors